magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 A further aspect of mental development that leads to clearer and deeper insight is meditating on an object to calm the mind down.
-The calm mind is the mind that is firm and stable in This can be (momentary concentration), (neighbourhood concentration) or (absorption).
+The calm mind is the mind that is firm and stable in samādhi.
+This can be *khaṇika samādhi* (momentary concentration), *upacāra-samādhi* (neighbourhood concentration) or *appaṇā samādhi* (absorption).
 The level of concentration is determined by the refinement of consciousness from moment to moment as you train the mind to maintain awareness on a meditation object.

-In (momentary concentration) the mind unifies for just a short space of time.
+In *khaṇika samādhi* (momentary concentration) the mind unifies for just a short space of time.
 It calms down in samādhi, but having gathered together momentarily, immediately withdraws from that peaceful state.
-As concentration becomes more refined in the course of meditation, many similar characteristics of the tranquil mind are experienced at each level, so each one is described as a level of samādhi, whether it is , or .
+As concentration becomes more refined in the course of meditation, many similar characteristics of the tranquil mind are experienced at each level, so each one is described as a level of samādhi, whether it is *khaṇika*, *upacāra* or *appaṇā*.
 At each level the mind is calm, but the depth of the samādhi varies and the nature of the peaceful mental state experienced differs.
 On one level the mind is still subject to movement and can wander, but moves around within the confines of the concentrated state.
 It doesn’t get caught in activity that leads to agitation and distraction.
 Your awareness might follow a wholesome mental object for a while, before returning to settle down at a point of stillness where it remains for a period.

-You could compare the experience of with a physical activity like taking a walk somewhere: you might walk for a period before stopping for a rest, and having rested start walking again until it’s time to stop for another rest.
+You could compare the experience of *khaṇika samādhi* with a physical activity like taking a walk somewhere: you might walk for a period before stopping for a rest, and having rested start walking again until it’s time to stop for another rest.
 Even though you interrupt the journey periodically to stop walking and take rests, each time remaining completely still, it is only ever a temporary stillness of the body.
 After a short space of time you have to start moving again to continue the journey.
 This is what happens within the mind as it experiences such a level of concentration.

-If you practise meditation focusing on an object to calm the mind and reach a level of calm where the mind is firm in samādhi, but there is still some mental movement occurring, that is known as .
-In the mind can still move around.
+If you practise meditation focusing on an object to calm the mind and reach a level of calm where the mind is firm in samādhi, but there is still some mental movement occurring, that is known as *upacāra-samādhi*.
+In *upacāra-samādhi* the mind can still move around.
 This movement takes place within certain limits, the mind doesn’t move beyond them.
 The boundaries within which the mind can move are determined by the firmness and stability of concentration.
 The experience is as if you alternate between a state of calm and a certain amount of mental activity.
 The mind is calm some of the time and active for the rest.
 Within that activity there is still a certain level of